 Teacher Seminars take place on the campus of Bemidji State University, Bemidji, Minn.
 Participants live in Linden Suites, a residential hall on the university campus.
 All meals are prepared by Concordia Language Villages kitchen staff and served family style at the Newman Center on the university campus.
 Most special dietary restrictions can be accommodated to meet the needs of individual participants.

-The last full day of the program will be Thursday, July 7.
-Teacher Seminars participants should plan to leave Bemidji on Friday, July 8.
-Note: there is no class on Friday.
+The last full day of the program will be Wednesday, July 3.
+Teacher Seminars participants should plan to leave Bemidji on Thursday, July 4.

 If you have further questions regarding this program, please contact Brandon Locke at email@example.com.